 Dona Simons' work has been exhibited in the United States, Europe and the Caribbean and is represented in public and private collections.
 She's included in various catalogs, video interviews and publications.
 Dona has participated in artist residencies and received grants from national and local arts foundations.

-She began digitally animating images of her oil paintings years ago in conjunction with gallery exhibitions of her paintings.
+She began digitally animating images of her oil paintings in conjunction with gallery exhibitions of her work.

 Before Hurricane Katrina, Simons completed a series of paintings titled “Louisiana Music Below Sea Level.”
 They depict her favorite subjects, contemporary Louisiana musicians, in undersea settings.
 The underwater environment was her own visual metaphor for New Orleans - before Hurricane Katrina.
 Because of this series, an art critic for a French newspaper called her work “without doubt visionary.”